 Continue at maintenance dose — the flat rate never changes

 Compounded semaglutide is the most affordable legitimate weight loss injection available in 2026.
 At Luma Health, compounded semaglutide is $197/month flat at all dose tiers — medication, all consultations, dose adjustments, and free shipping included.
 Other legitimate providers range from $79 to $229/month for semaglutide depending on their pricing structure (many with dose-tier increases at maintenance).
-Compounded tirzepatide starts at $197 to $297/month at legitimate providers.
 Any source claiming semaglutide or tirzepatide below $79/month without a real clinical evaluation is not operating through a legitimate US-licensed pathway.

-Compounded GLP-1 injections from a properly licensed 503A sterile compounding pharmacy with appropriate quality testing are clinically safe — the active ingredients (semaglutide and tirzepatide) carry the same pharmacological safety profile as brand-name equivalents at equivalent doses.
+Compounded GLP-1 injections from a properly licensed 503A sterile compounding pharmacy with appropriate quality testing are intended to carry the same pharmacological profile as brand-name equivalents at equivalent doses.
 The safety risks arise from illegitimate sources: overseas pharmacies, non-sterile compounding, or products with inaccurate labeling.
 Run the five verification steps above for any provider you are considering.
 A named, publicly verifiable 503A pharmacy license is the foundational safety assurance for any injectable compounded medication.

 Yes.
 Semaglutide and tirzepatide are prescription-only medications in the United States.
 Any source offering GLP-1 injections without requiring a prescription from a licensed US clinician is operating illegally — regardless of how the product is described.
-A real clinical evaluation that results in a real prescription is not a bureaucratic inconvenience; it is the medically appropriate process that screens for contraindications, confirms eligibility, and ensures appropriate dose management throughout your treatment.
+A real clinical evaluation that results in a real prescription screens for contraindications, confirms eligibility, and ensures appropriate dose management throughout your treatment.

 Tirzepatide produces greater average weight loss based on clinical trial data.
-SURMOUNT-1 demonstrated 20.9% average weight loss at 15 mg/week (vs. 14.9% for semaglutide in STEP 1), and SURMOUNT-5 directly compared the two, confirming tirzepatide produces approximately 20% more weight loss than semaglutide at equivalent maximum doses.
-For patients whose primary goal is maximum weight reduction, tirzepatide at $297/month through Luma Health may be worth considering as the first-line option rather than starting with semaglutide and potentially switching later.
-However, both medications produce clinically meaningful weight loss well above what lifestyle intervention alone achieves — semaglutide remains an excellent option for most patients.
+SURMOUNT-1 demonstrated 20.9% average weight loss at 15 mg/week (vs. 14.9% for semaglutide in STEP 1), and SURMOUNT-5 directly compared the two, confirming tirzepatide produces meaningfully more weight loss than semaglutide at equivalent maximum doses.
+For patients whose primary goal is maximum weight reduction, tirzepatide at $297/month through Luma Health may be worth discussing with a provider as a first-line option.

 References

-5. FDA.
+- U.S. Food and Drug Administration.
 FDA Warns 30 Telehealth Companies Against Illegal Marketing of Compounded GLP-1s.
-2026.
+Press Release, March 3, 2026.
 FDA.gov